A Gauge Field Theory for Continuous Spin Tachyons: Introduction

-So in this paper we will consider a deformation of the massless gauge theory for continuous spin particles of \cite{Schuster:2013vpr} to the tachyonic case.
-The tachyonic field theory will be derived through a compactification of the cotangent bundle in which one spacetime dimension is compactified while the corresponding coordinate in the cotangent space is left intact.
+In this paper we will present a massive gauge theory formulation for the bosonic continuous spin tachyon along the lines of the gauge theory formulation of the continuous spin particle of \cite{Schuster:2013vpr}.
+The tachyonic field theory will be derived in a $D+1$ cotangent bundle where one spacetime dimension is compactified while the corresponding coordinate in the cotangent space is left intact.
 The resulting action will describe a gauge theory whose structure is very similar to that of the continuous spin particle.
-It has two local symmetries which are reducible and the field equation allows propagation only on an hyperboloid in the cotangent bundle and its first neighbourhood, in a very similar way to the continuous spin particle case.
+It has two local symmetries which are reducible and the field equation allows propagation only on an hyperboloid in the cotangent bundle and its first neighborhood as it happens for the continuous spin particle.
+Besides, it has a global U(1) symmetry which is not required in the case of continuous spin particles.
 We compute the eigenvalues of the Casimir operators to show that we are dealing with continuous spin tachyons and then make a detailed analysis of the physical degrees of freedom propagated by the field.
-We show that depending on the eigenvalue of the quartic Casimir operator it describes either a continuous spin tachyon or a spin $s$ tachyon plus a non-unitary representation.
-A similar result was obtained in the oscillator formalism \cite{Metsaev:2016lhs}.
-We then introduce ghost fields in the cotangent bundle in order to get an action which is BRST invariant.
-We compute the partition function and show that it is equal to 1 as expected \cite{Metsaev:2018lth}.
-We then show that the massless limit of the continuous spin tachyon describes a continuous spin particle.
 Finally we discuss cubic vertices for one continuous spin tachyon and two massive scalar particles.
 We derive a current for the scalar fields and show that it obeys a generalized conservation condition.
 Solving the current conservation equation allow us to determine a local current besides a constraint among the continuous spin and the parameters that characterize the vertex.
 We then take the limit where the tachyon mass vanishes to get a cubic vertex for one continuous spin particle and two massive scalars recovering the results of \cite{Metsaev:2017cuz,Bekaert:2017xin}.